How to Reset KMP Player to Default Settings ?

 Here, instead of 15, you can use any number.

 Windows 7 introduced Reliability Monitor features and later adopted them in Windows 8,8.1,10 and 11.
 Reliability Monitor gives a quick overview of how your system is.
 It describes errors, warnings, and crash information in graphical format in a much more readable way.
 Overall, Reliability Monitor tells about how reliable and stable your system has been.

 So, let's find Windows 10 crashes and error logs using Reliability Monitor.

 1 Goto search bar and type reliability and then select "view reliability history" from the list.

 Reliability Monitor looks like this:

-It has a stability Score that ranges from 1 to 10.
-And according to your system, it score changes time and again.
-From the figure above at horizontal line, we can clearly see that, at 5/24/2021, stability index is around 5 and system war performing good up to 6/2/2021.
-Then stability score decreased at 6/3/2021.
+It has a stability Score ranging from one to ten.
+And, according to your system, its score changes on a regular basis.
+The horizontal line in the figure above clearly shows that on 5/24/2021, the stability index is around 5, and the system was performing well up to 6/2/2021.
+The stability score then fell on 6/3/2021.

 It has 4 different categories.
-Shown in the right red rectangle above.
+As shown in the right red rectangle above.

 When you click on any row in the chart, you will get respective date failures(if any)/warning(if any)/information(if any) just below the chart.